 As the bride and groom prepared to joyfully float into the reception area as only newly-weds can do, the comforting loved filled voice of a beloved granddaughter called out to my Dad: “This is for you Grandpa.
 We love you!”
 Seconds later the unmistakable sounds of an Irish bagpiper filled the room.
 Dad gluttonously and gleefully took in the precious sounds and relished the Gaelic green kilt worn by this skillful musician.
 O to be Irish and alive!

 Dad was a humble, hard-working, loving man who sacrificed his education to help his Depression-era parents, a well-paying job instead of compromising his beliefs, and his own preferences in order to support a wife and seven children.
 He did so joyfully and without complaint.

 Not one to have his picture taken, it took some cajoling from his granddaughter for Dad to pose for one on this most special occasion.
 How regal and majestic this simple man appeared, his hair (what was left of it) so meticulously combed, defiantly standing upright and proud in his white dinner jacket, unwilling to concede defeat to the cancerous army attacking him from within.
 I don’t think Dad knew what a gift he was giving us that day.

 It wasn’t many weeks after this celebration that Dad’s internal enemies got the best of him.
 He fought to the end, living long enough to hold another granddaughter’s child, and his first great grandchild, in his then toothpick thin arms.
 As he gazed at God’s newest creation, I am sure he was reliving the moments when he had held his own children, as well as the tortuous time he buried two of them.

 Pictures are worth a thousand words, but no one photograph can tell the whole story.

-Oh, to see again the twinkle in this Irishman’s eyes!
-May he and all the souls of the faithfully departed rest in peace!
+O to see again the twinkle in this Irishman’s eyes!